SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.06.md

 The final dialogue audio is organized in dual-channel format: the conversation begins with a user utterance, followed by alternating user and assistant turns.
 After each user turn, the assistant responds immediately; upon completion of the assistant’s turn, a sampled pause length is introduced to simulate the natural rhythm of alternating dialogue.
 To better simulate real scenarios, further data augmentation can be applied.
-For example, random gain adjustments can be applied to the user audio stream, and background noise randomly selected from datasets like MUSAN [194] ~\cite{snyder2015musan} and DNS [174] ~\cite{reddy2001interspeech} can be added to the user audio channel (OmniFlatten).
+For example, random gain adjustments can be applied to the user audio stream, and background noise randomly selected from datasets like [MUSAN [194]](../../Datasets/2015.10.28_MUSAN.md) and [DNS [174]](../../Datasets/DNS.md) can be added to the user audio channel (OmniFlatten).
 To simulate echo effects from a user’s microphone, portions of the audio stream can be scaled down and added to the user’s audio stream with random delays between 100 to 500 milliseconds, along with reverberation-like enhancements, helping the model adapt to real-world environments.

 ### 6.1.4·Training resources about Enhancing Conversational Abilities and Instruction Tuning: 增强对话能力和指令微调资源

 While the foundational model has been established, there remains a gap between this and a complete dialogue system.
 The above model utilizes non-overlapping dialogue audio, where one party remains silent while the other speaks, failing to fully simulate real conversational dynamics.
-Some speech datasets, such as Generative Expressive Conversational Speech Synthesis [137] ~\cite{liu2024generative} and \textit{Fisher}, contain dialogues from real-world settings, providing a basis for modeling interruptions and backchannels scenarios in voice dialogue systems.
+Some speech datasets, such as [Generative Expressive Conversational Speech Synthesis [137]](../../Datasets/2024.07.31_NCSSD.md) and Fisher, contain dialogues from real-world settings, providing a basis for modeling interruptions and backchannels scenarios in voice dialogue systems.

 Currently, there is no suitable dataset for real-world speech instructions.
-Most approaches use synthetic methods based on text instruction data to perform \textit{instruction tuning} in this stage.
+Most approaches use synthetic methods based on text instruction data to perform **instruction tuning** in this stage.
-Common text instruction datasets include \textit{Open Hermes} and \textit{moss-002-sft-data}, though they face similar challenges as text dialogue data, such as unsuitability for TTS conversion and inconsistency with spoken language conventions.
+Common text instruction datasets include Open Hermes and moss-002-sft-data, though they face similar challenges as text dialogue data, such as unsuitability for TTS conversion and inconsistency with spoken language conventions.
 Following the synthetic processes provided by Moshi and Llama-Omni, this aims to generate instruction data in the format of (SpeechInstruction, TextInstruction, TextResponse, SpeechResponse).

 The first method is synthetic generation from scratch.